reframejs/reframe/readme.md

   you can use our frontend-only stack.

-Our starters enable you to develop with the same guidance and high development speed than classical frameworks while staying free.
+Our starters enable you to develop with the same guidance and high development speed as classical frameworks while staying free.

 &nbsp;